-If you are currently suffering from any neck or back pain after any of the above activities, you may be experiencing whiplash.
+If you currently suffer from neck or back pain after any of the above activities, you may be experiencing whiplash.

 Symptoms of Whiplash

-After the initial injury, symptoms of whiplash will usually within 1-3 days.
+After the initial injury, symptoms will usually occur within 1-3 days.
 Whiplash victims typically suffer from one or more of the following symptoms:

 - Neck or back pain